isomerpages/mlaw-corp/_realign/2-process-Renegotiation.md

 <a href="#step1" id="s1">Step 1: Affected Business serves Notice of Negotiation</a>
 <a href="#step2" id="s2">Step 2: Affected Business and Other Party renegotiate contract during 4-week Negotiation Period</a>
-<a href="#step3" id="s3">Step 3: Other Party lodges and serves Notice of Objection and/or Notice of Compensation
+<a href="#step3" id="s3">Step 3: Other Party lodges and serves Notice of Objection and/or Notice for Compensation
 during the 2-week Objection Period</a>
 <a href="#step3a" id="s3a">(A) Other Party objects to Affected Business’s eligibility for relief</a>
 <a href="#step3b" id="s3b">(B) Other Party is a landlord who wishes to seek compensation from the Affected Business</a>